peterpeterparker/web-social-share/readme.md

                 MyPage
             ],
             imports: [
-                IonicPageModule.forChild(MyPage)
+                CommonModule,
+                FormsModule,
+                IonicModule,
+                RouterModule.forChild(routes)
             ],
             schemas: [CUSTOM_ELEMENTS_SCHEMA]
         })
         export class MyPageModule {
         }

-2. In `app.modules` (the main module of your app), import the component.
+2. In `index.html` import the component.
 As far as I understood, web component built with Stencil inherit Lazy Loading, therefore, no worries about effect on your boot time

-         import 'web-social-share';

-3. The web component installed under node_modules not gonna be automatically included in the vendor.js bundle.
-Therefore it need a tricks to be copied.
-To do so, create a local custom `copy.config.js` (which gonna be processed as another config of [ionic-app-scripts](https://github.com/ionic-team/ionic-app-scripts/blob/master/config/copy.config.js)) and add the following block
+         <script async src="websocialshare.js"></script>

+3. Finally add the following to your `assets` configuration in your `angular.json` files in oder to include the component in your bundle

+       "assets": [
-       module.exports = {
+           {
+             "glob": "websocialshare.js",
+             "input": "node_modules/web-social-share/dist",
+             "output": "./"
+           },
-         copyWebSocialShare: {
+           {
-           src: ['{{ROOT}}/node_modules/web-social-share/dist/websocialshare**/*'],
-           dest: '{{BUILD}}'
+             "glob": "websocialshare/*",
+             "input": "node_modules/web-social-share/dist",
+             "output": "./"
            }
-       }

-Don't forget to also update your `package.json` in order to use your local modified `copy.config.js` file

-        "config": {
-            "ionic_copy": "./scripts/copy.config.js"
-          }
+       ]

 ## Getting Started